NextCenturyCorporation/neon-dash/src/app/library/README.md

 Your frontend application must import the following dependencies:

-* The NCCL Core Components
+* The NCCL core components / models / services
 * The [Web Components Polyfills](https://www.npmjs.com/package/@webcomponents/webcomponentsjs)
 * (Optionally) One or more NCCL Visualization Components